 2. Writing is but one of many important tasks performed at Arbinger, and we feel that those who write are no more important than those who contribute in other ways.
 Additionally, the writing Arbinger produces is always deeply collaborative and never the result of individual effort.

 3. And finally, writing anonymously helps us—individually and as an organization—to avoid the traps and pitfalls of ego.
 We don’t want to undermine the power of the ideas in any way, so we won’t allow ourselves to get in their way.

 1. Share with your manager and others in the organization the videos or case studies on this site.
 They provide a glimpse into Arbinger’s work and results.

 2. Give your manager or others in the organization a copy of Leadership & Self-Deception.

-3. Attend and invite others to attend a public introduction to Arbinger’s work, such as a speech or our two-day public training.
+3. Attend and invite others to attend a public introduction to Arbinger’s work, such as a speech or our foundational outward mindset training.

 4. If you wish to become an internal Arbinger Facilitator within your organization, attend Arbinger’s train-the-trainer course.